Top 10 Best CBD Oil Products for Sleep Aid & Insomnia (2023 Update)

 Sleep-related problems affect 50 to 70 million Americans every year, according to the National Sleep Foundation.
-That means roughly one in every five Americans suffer sleeping issues each year.
+That means roughly one in every five Americans suffers sleeping issues each year.

 This is a concerning metric when you consider just how vital sleep is for our health.
 Insufficient sleep can affect everything from cognitive function to cardiovascular health.